 How to maintain list hygiene?

-List hygiene is a set of practices you use to ensure good quality of your list.
-In your GetResponse account, it is also a name for a functionality that gives you the ability to remove and blacklist contacts from your lists.
+List hygiene is a set of practices you use to ensure the good quality of your list.
+In your GetResponse account, it’s also the name for a feature that gives you the ability to remove and blacklist contacts from your lists.

 Maintaining list hygiene means:

-However, list hygiene starts even before contacts make it into your account.
+List hygiene starts even before contacts make it into your account.
 Before you import them, your list needs to be permission-based.
 Avoid adding contacts just to increase your list size.
 It’s all about quality, not quantity.

-What does in mean that a list is permission-based?
+What does it mean that a list is permission-based?

 Lists that aren’t permission-based:

 - “safe-lists”, third party lists, and co-registered lists.
-Purchasing a list from a third party does not make it permission-based.
+Purchasing a list from a third party doesn’t make it permission-based.

 - lists that include your friends and family.
-Only because you know them doesn’t automatically mean they’ve agreed for you to add them to your database.
+The fact that you know them doesn’t automatically mean they’ve agreed for you to add them to your database.

-Check your list for quality before you upload it—remove bounces, unsubscribed addresses, and invalid addresses.
-And remember: always give people the option to unsubscribe from your list.
+Check your list for quality before you upload it.
+Remove bounces, unsubscribed addresses, and invalid addresses.

 Should I blacklist non-engaged contacts?

-You should only blacklist those emails and domains that you want to prevent from re-subscribing or adding to your lists.
+You should only blacklist those emails and domains that you want to prevent from re-subscribing, or from being added to your list.
 We recommend you use your own discretion when creating blacklisting rules.
 Non-engaged contacts should not be blacklisted, only removed after a certain time of inactivity.
 They might decide to re-subscribe, and this way they’ll be free to join your list again.